MPJ-Imaging/GRAPES/README.md

 It was originally developed for studying core–shell behavior, internal cracking, and void formation within individual particles extracted from tomographic datasets.

 ### Reference / Methodology:
-For detailed example use cases and citation, see the paper:
+For detailed example use cases, see the papers:

 👉 [Demonstrating Faster Multi-Label Grey-Level Analysis for Crack Detection in Ex Situ and Operando Micro-CT Images of NMC Electrode](https://onlinelibrary.wiley.com/doi/full/10.1002/smtd.202500082)